fjunqueira/world-builder/README.md

 # world-builder

-Another game made for college, using the modern OpenGL api this time.
+A game i made for the computer graphics subject in college.

 All of this was made in about one week!!